Inorganic Chemistry Definition|Examples & Applications

 Al2(OH)3

-2Sodium chloride, potassium chloride NaCl, KCL As oral re-hydration salts.
-To relieve weakness in time of dehydration, diarrhea or vomiting.
+2Sodium chloride, potassium chloride NaCl, KCL As oral rehydration salts.
+To relieve weakness in times of dehydration, diarrhea, or vomiting.

 3Sodium nitrite,